-5. Students desiring to withdraw from the College's student housing must give notice of their intent to withdraw to the College's Residence Life Office.
+5. Students desiring to withdraw from the College's student housing must give notice of their intent to withdraw to the College's Residence Life Office by filling out the Housing Release Application.
 Notice of withdrawal must be given no less than seven days prior to the intended withdrawal date.
 Housing contracts are binding for an entire academic year.
-Exceptions are granted by the Director of Residence Life or by the Vice President for Student Affairs and Dean of Students.
+Exceptions are granted by the Director of Residence Life.

 Room and board are contracted for two semesters except for seniors graduating mid-year or students leaving for affiliations or internships.
-All incoming first year students are required to live in College residence for their first two years, unless residing at home with their legal parent or guardian.
+All incoming first year students are required to live in College residence for their first two years, unless residing at home with their legal parent or guardian who live within a 30 mile radius.
 All transfer students are required to have lived on a campus for 4 semesters.
 This means incoming second year transfers are required to reside on campus unless residing at home with their legal parent or guardian.